is one of the most versatile polymers available.

 What made Polypropylene the material of choice was mainly due to its high strength to weight ratio, its resistance to rust and corrosion, and the ability to offer a lifetime tank warranty to the fire service.
 Additionally, other important benefits include the design flexibility with accurate tank dimensions and the cost savings for a custom design as there is no mold requirement.

 This polymer’s versatility (the ability to adapt to a wide range of fabrication methods and applications) has sustained growth rates enabling polypropylene to challenge the market share of a host of alternative materials.
-Also, polypropylene has proven to be fantastic steel, stainless steel, aluminum, polyethylene, and fiberglass substitute for many applications.
+Also, polypropylene has proven to be fantastic steel, stainless steel, aluminum, and, fiberglass substitute for many applications.

 Polypropylene is one of those most versatile polymers available with applications, both as plastic and in virtually all of the plastics end-use markets.